 Come with weight plate holder (increase machine stability & keeps plates close to loading points)

 Alternative & Comparison Table

 - Weight – 69lb

 Powerline Lat Machine PLM-180X

 Powerlines PLM180X is the Valor’s closest rival both in price and features.
 The Powerline is very similar to the Valor.
-Both boast a high and low lat pull both are of similar build quality and both machines come with long warranties.
+Both boast high and low lat pulls both are of similar build quality, and both machines come with long warranties.

-However there are a few important features the Powerline is missing, there’s no adjustable seat with the Powerline, all you have here is a duel position h leg holder, which could be limiting for some users.
+However there are a few essential features the Powerline is missing, there’s no adjustable seat with the Powerline, all you have here is a dual position leg holder, which could be limiting for some users.

-If your after comfort an adjustable seat is always a better choice.
-Full range of motion is particularly important when performing lat pull downs, finding a machine that fits your body height is key.
+If you’re after comfort, an adjustable seat is always a better choice.
+Full range of motion is particularly important when performing lat pulldowns; finding a machine that fits your body height is key.

 To Sum Up

-If you have been looking for a lat pull machine to add constant resistance exercises to your workout routine, there is no better out there in this price range than Valors Lat pull Machine.
+If you have been looking for a lat pull machine to add constant resistance exercises to your workout routine, there is no better out there in this price range than Valor’s CB-12 Lat Pulldown.
 Excellent build quality, useful features, and built by a reputable company.
 I’m sure once you get this one home and built, you will not be disappointed!